jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 I used no special equipment.
 Just hands and feet and rope.
 To compare the grip of two knots, I simply tied both in one rope to what felt like equal tightness and then pulled to see which would slip first.
+I tied and tested each knot at least three times.
 Simplicity scores are inversely related to length of rope required.
 {:.tangent}